AIR-DI/D2C/docs/index.rst

 Welcome to D2C's documentation!
 ===============================

-D2C(**D**\ ata-\ **d**\ riven **C**\ ontrol Library) is a library for data-driven control based on reinforcement learning.
-It is a platform for conducting reinforcement learning experiments and solving various control problems in real-world scenarios.
-It has two main advantages: first, it makes the RL experiments fast and convenient; second, it enables the application of offline reinforcement learning technology in real-world settings more easily and simply.
+D2C(**D**\ ata-\ **d**\ riven **C**\ ontrol Library) is a library for data-driven decision-making & control based on state-of-the-art offline reinforcement learning (RL), offline imitation learning (IL), and offline planning algorithms.
+It is a platform for solving various decision-making & control problems in real-world scenarios.
+D2C is designed to offer fast and convenient algorithm performance development and testing, as well as providing easy-to-use toolchains to accelerate the real-world deployment of SOTA data-driven decision-making methods.

 The overall framework of D2C is as below:

 .. figure:: ./_static/images/overall_framework.png

-The supported RL algorithms include:
+The current supported offline RL/IL algorithms include (**more to come**):

 * :class:`~d2c.models.TD3BCAgent` `TD3+BC <https://arxiv.org/pdf/2106.06860.pdf>`_